franciscoengenheiro/concurrent-problem-sets/README.md

 }
 ```

-The following images illustrate the state of the holder when a thread tries to use the value,
+The following images illustrate the state of the holder when a thread tries to use the value that is not closed,
-and after a thread decrements the usage counter of the value and
-the value is closed because the counter reached zero.
+and after a thread decrements the usage counter of the value, and the counter reaches zero.

 |         ![Thread-Safe Counted Holder Try Use](src/main/resources/set2/thread-safe-counted-holder-try-use.png)         |
 |:---------------------------------------------------------------------------------------------------------------------:|